mike-ward/mike-ward.github.io/_posts/2006-09-28-new-york-times-reader-using--net-3-0-beta.md

 ---
 layout: post
-title:  New York Times Reader Using .Net 3.0 Beta
+title: 'New York Times Reader Using .Net 3.0 Beta'
 ---
 The New York Times has a new .Net 3.0 new [reader in pre-beta](http://firstlook.nytimes.com/?category_name=times%20reader).
 That's not a misprint, it's .Net 3.0.
 It's well worth the rather large .Net 3.0 download to check out this reader.
 It doesn't have all the eye-candy of other WPF demos.
 Instead it focuses on being a very good news reader and succeeds.